ajagdev/seng480a/README.md

 			Properties to check:
 				Sensors
 				p2!Properties
+				p2!p1!NoCollisions
+				p2!p1!Cycle

 	To run the python implementation:
-		1) Make sure you have python 3 and Tkinter module installed
+		1) Make sure you have python 3 (tkinter module should come with python 3)
 		2) make sure that you have graphics.py included in the same env as the project files
-		3) exectue "python <file name>.py"
+		3) exectue "python <file name>.py" on windows, or "python3 <file name>.py" on Unix systems

+	UI:
+		The UI for parts 2 and 3 include an Auto button as well as trigger buttons.
+The Auto button will enable a poison distribution generator which will automatically trigger the behaviour.
+		The trigger buttons allow manual triggering of the various events even if the automatic mode is enabled.

 	To execute testing: